stoic-devv/cloud-simulator/doc/README.md

 ## Build and Run configurations

 1. This project was developed using `IntelliJ` and is written in `Scala`.
-We use sbt build tool for compiling, testing and managing dependencies.
+We use `sbt` build tool for compiling, testing, and managing dependencies.
-2. [RunSimulations.scala](/src/main/scala/RunSimulations.scala) is the starting point of this project where our main class is defined
+2. [RunSimulations.scala](/src/main/scala/RunSimulations.scala) is the starting point of this project where our main class is defined.
-3. You can build this project using sbt [plugin](https://plugins.jetbrains.com/plugin/5007-sbt) for IntelliJ or clone and import this repository as an sbt project.
+3. You can build this project using [sbt plugin](https://plugins.jetbrains.com/plugin/5007-sbt) for IntelliJ or clone and import this repository as an sbt project.
 Alternatively, you can download and [install](https://www.scala-sbt.org/download.html) the sbt build tool, and run from your terminal.
 4. Sbt commands for this project:

 `> compile` and `> test` should run successfully with following results: